debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-as-routing-profiles/configure-lorawan-as-routing-profile-for-hsm.md

 3. In the Hardware Security Module (HSM) frame, click **Activate**.
 If a message appears, click **Yes**.

-    -\> The Generate AS transport key dialog box appears.
+    -\&gt; The Generate AS transport key dialog box appears.

     ![](./_images/configuring-a-lorawan-as-routing-1.png)